• Home

 • Dessert

-I have been getting request for a Homemade German Chocolate Cake for over a year now.
+I have been getting requests for a Homemade German Chocolate Cake for over a year now.
 Although I LOVE giving you all what you want, I just simply couldn’t rush this one!
-I didn’t want to give you the usual german chocolate cake recipe, because in all honesty – I don’t care for them.
-I hate those german ugly dry german cakes.
+I didn’t want to give you the usual German chocolate cake recipe because, in all honesty, I don’t care for them.
+I hate those ugly dry German cakes.
 You know, the kind that just look like a stack of hay?
-I know you know what I’m talking about, so don’t try to play me 😛 .
+I know you know what I’m talking about, so don’t try to play me ๐Ÿ˜› .
 I like those old school chocolatey German Chocolate Cakes.
 The kind that your grandma would make every holiday with the rich chocolate frosting on the sides.
 The kind of German Chocolate Cake that you just can’t buy from a store!
 Well in this post I’m going to show you how to make one

-This triple layer chocolate cake filled with dark chocolate frosting and topped with a creamy German chocolate frosting.
+A triple layer moist chocolate cake filled with dark chocolate frosting and topped with a creamy coconut pecan frosting served on a glass cake stand.

 german chocolate cake